EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Results and Discussion

 \subsection{Review Score and Computational Cost}

-Table \ref{tab:review} presents the evaluation scores assigned by an LLM-as-Judge and by human experts across five rubric criteria.
-For each of the five epidemic questions, the framework autonomously generated ten full papers, yielding 50 manuscripts.
-We randomly selected five of these for blind human review.
+Figure \ref{fig:review} presents the evaluation scores assigned by an LLM-as-Judge and by human experts across five rubric criteria.
+For each of the five epidemic questions, the framework autonomously executed the pipeline 20 times, yielding 100 project repositories, including reports and artifacts.
+We randomly selected five of them for blind human review.
 Each reviewer scored every criterion on a 1‑to‑10 scale.
-Human scores averaged 7.98 with a standard deviation of 0.20 (\( \approx2.5\%\)), indicating consistently strong performance by EpidemIQs.
-Reviewers praised the manuscripts’ comprehensive problem framing, robust experimental design and analysis, and balanced coverage of both analytical and stochastic aspects.
+Human scores averaged 7.98±0.20, indicating consistently strong performance by EpidemIQs.
+Reviewers praised the comprehensive problem framing in manuscripts, robust experimental design and analysis, and balanced coverage of both analytical and stochastic aspects.
 The main criticisms concerned verbosity with occasional repetition of content, the use of uncommon vocabulary that slowed reading, and some missing or incomplete figure references.\\

 Table \ref{tab:cost} reports the average turnaround time, total number of tokens, and total cost (calculated by OpenAI’s May 2025 pricing) for all questions, measured from the initial query to the final report.
-A total cost of only \$1.57, a turnaround of under 30 minutes, a 100\% success rate, and consistently high review scores demonstrate the strength of the framework and the efficiency of its multi‑agent orchestration.
-The low cost and rapid execution are achieved by splitting tasks between \textit{expert} and \textit{scientist} agents.
-Token‑heavy, low‑complexity jobs are delegated to fast, inexpensive models such as GPT‑4.1 mini, while more demanding works such as planning, reasoning, tool coordination, and output refinement is handled by the full GPT‑4.1 model.
+A total cost of only \$1.57, a turnaround of under 30 minutes, a 100\% workflow completion rate, and high review scores demonstrate the strength of the framework and the efficiency of its multi‑agent orchestration.
+The low cost and rapid execution are achieved by splitting tasks between expert and scientist agents.
+Token‑heavy, low‑complexity jobs are delegated to fast, inexpensive models such as GPT‑4.1 Mini, while more demanding tasks such as planning, reasoning, tool coordination, and output refinement are handled by the full GPT‑4.1 model.
+To approximate the human-equivalent effort for EpidemIQs' average performance, we adopt a similar approach from task duration baselines from Model Evaluation and Threat Research (METR) \cite{kwa2025measuring}.
+Our estimate is approximately 38.4 hours for a complete execution cycle, from literature retrieval to final reporting.
+A detailed breakdown is provided in Supplementary Section \ref{S-sec:METR}